 - Seat belts

 - Drowsy driving

 I expect all my readers to drive safely and take all safety measures while on the road.
-And whenever you experience any accident as a driver, passenger or witness, inform the local authority as early as possible and describe the accident.
+Whenever you experience any accident as a driver, passenger, or witness, inform the local authority as early as possible and describe the accident.

 If you wonder how to do it, here I present some WH questions that you can consider while describing an accident to someone:

 - What damages did it cause?